 Little Oliver's Camp: Our full report

-Opened June 2013, Little Oliver’s Camp is Tarangire’s newest addition, located at the southern end of the national park.
-We first visited just two weeks after it opened and found it to be a high quality and very well run camp which has made a very promising start.
+Opened June 2013, Little Oliver’s Camp is one of Tarangire’s newest additions, located at the southern end of the national park.
+We first visited just two weeks after it opened and returned in 2015 - both times we have found it to be a high quality and very well run camp.

 Little Oliver's is a smaller sister camp to the popular Oliver’s Camp, located just around the corner from Little Oliver’s and built in an almost identical style, but on a slightly larger scale.